 - Educational: This award goes to the best and most effective educational program put on by a club or organization.

 - Rookie Club of the Year: This award recognizes a club or organization that has put forth the effort to enhance the IMSA community and has maintained strong and consistent operations.
 Only student organizations that were chartered during this academic year are eligible for this award.

 - Best Multiple Organization Collaboration: This award goes to a group of organizations (two or more) that have successfully worked together to sponsor or host an event or program that has benefited the IMSA community.

 - Philanthropic or Community Engagement Award: This award recognizes a club that has contributed time, support, or money on a local or national level to better the IMSA community and beyond.
 This can be through fundraisers, events, campaigns, and more!

 - Outstanding Organization: These awards recognize SIX organizations who have exemplified outstanding achievements and organizational development among their peer organizations.
 Groups are eligible to apply for only ONE category below.

 A team made up of 5-7 IMSA staff members will review the nomination applications during one week in April.
 This team will potentially consist of members from Student Affairs, Public Affairs, and any other volunteer staff member that is not affiliated with the nominee’s organizations.

 North American Computational Linguistic Olympiad: (NACLO) is a contest in which high-school students solve linguistic puzzles.
-The dates for the 2021 contest have been selected 9-00am – 12:00pm on January 28, for the preliminary round.
 You can visit http://nacloweb.org/ to get more information about the competition and register at https://www.nacloweb.org/

 register_student.php.
 Put your IMSA email when you register.
 Once you register, you will get more information from them.